norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 ## Deadlines and key dates

-The deadline for applications is 2pm on Monday 7th March 2017.
-We will email applicants that have been short-listed for interview by 10 am on Thursday 9th of March.
+The deadline for applications is 2pm on Tuesday 15th August 2017.
+We will email applicants that have been short-listed for interview by 10 am on Thursday 17th of August.
 Sorry, we will only have time to reply to your application personally if you have been shortlisted for interview.

-We will be conducting interviews from Monday 27th March to Wednesday 4th April.
+We will be conducting interviews shortly after applicants have been shortlisted.
-We expect the interviews to last 2-3 hours and these will involve some practical elements so you can demonstrate your knowledge.
+Interviews typically last 1 to 2 hours and involve some practical elements so that you can demonstrate your knowledge.
 You will need to bring proof that you are eligible to work in the UK to your interview.

 ##What happens next?